Sentinel-china/Sentinel-china/src/pages/articles/markdown-cases/io-link06.md

-## The Use of Negative Pressure Sensors in Distillation Equipment

 ## Negative Pressure Distillation Equipment in the Food and Pharmaceutical Industry

 In modern **food** and **pharmaceutical** production, **negative pressure distillation equipment** is a key tool for processing heat-sensitive, highly volatile, or high-purity materials.